bloghow to sell ecommerce business

 Therefore, e-commerce stores built on Shopify are benefitting from higher repeat order rates due to strong brand equity.
 Since Shopify stores can access their customer data and better manage the customer journey, they can also use it to raise repeat order rates, making Shopify businesses more profitable long-term prospects, as they can yield a higher IRR for buyers over time.

-Despite investors shifting toward Shopify, Amazon still dominates e-commerce: The giant retailer reported $469.8 billion in net sales in 2021, up 22% from 2020.
-Moreover, 56% of paid units were sold by third-party sellers in the fourth quarter of 2021.
+Despite investors shifting toward Shopify, Amazon continues to dominate e-commerce: the giant retailer reported $158.9 billion in net sales in the third quarter of 2024, up 11% from the same period in 2023.
+Moreover, 60% of paid units were sold by third-party sellers in the third quarter of 2024.

 Amazon businesses are still an asset many aggregators and other investors are eyeing.
-Smaller 7-figure and high-caliber 8-figure Amazon businesses have been the most often sold in our network in the first half of 2022.
+Smaller 7-figure and high-caliber 8-figure Amazon businesses have been the most often sold in our network in 2022 with greater investor interest in Shopify applications in 2024.

 How to Get the Best Price for Your E-commerce Site